The details of a bad faith insurance denial

 If your claim is denied or delayed for any reason, it is important to know your rights.
 More specifically, you have to answer this question: should you file an appeal?
 This may sound like the best step to take, but there are times when this would not be in your best interest.
 In some cases, it does nothing more than give the insurance company more time to delay.

 It doesn’t matter why your insurance claim is denied.
 What matters is that you find out why and then learn what you can do to improve your chance of receiving benefits in the future.
 If you find yourself in this position, don’t hesitate to learn more about your rights and the laws that govern insurance companies.
-You can find information on this topic by reading through our “Insurance FAQs” webpage.
+You can find information on this topic by reading through our “Insurance FAQs” webpage or by contacting our San Francisco insurance bad faith lawyer.